cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

     of the private key `skR` is assured that the ephemeral shared key is known only to the holder of the private key corresponding to `pkS`
+  - Nzz: The length in bytes of a shared secret produced by this KEM
-  - Nenc: The length in bytes of an encapsulated key from this KEM
+  - Nenc: The length in bytes of an encapsulated key produced by this KEM
   - Npk: The length in bytes of an encoded public key for this KEM

 * A Key Derivation Function: